 As we’ve discussed before here on The Psilocybe Philosophy in our post What is Psilocybin-Assisted Therapy, and Why Are Medical Professionals so Excited About It? the mental health applications of psilocybin aren’t just for end-of-life patients.
 The reason we see so many studies regarding that particular use is because terminally ill patients are perhaps among the demographic who could benefit from psilocybin the most.
 From a regulatory perspective, it’s probably also easier to gain permission for researchers, because frankly, anyone with a sense of empathy would likely do all they could to increase comfort and positive emotions for a dying person.

 Psilocybin-assisted therapy has shown promise for treating anyone with anxiety, depression, or even post-traumatic stress disorder.
-Since one in five American adults suffer from a mental health condition, it is imperative that psilocybin advocates continue the fight for decriminalization and, hopefully, eventual legalization.
+Since one in five American adults suffer from a mental health condition, it is imperative that psilocybin advocates continue the legal fight for decriminalization of psilocybin, and hopefully eventual legalization for compassion purposes.
+There are examples of cancer patients bringing lawsuits against the DEA seeking access to psilocybin mushrooms for palliative care.

 How Amateur Microscopists and Mycologists Study Psilocybin Mushroom Spores at Home

-If you’re interested in learning more about the benefits of psilocybin, please see our detailed article simply titled Psilocybin Benefits.
+If you’re interested in learning more about the benefits of psilocybin, please see our detailed article on some of the most important mushroom therapy benefits of psilocybin such as for psilocybin psychotherapy.